 “Of all the screen sirens,” said her costar and lover William Haines, “I think she was the greatest—she was always so much the real woman.”

-The creation of that woman was dizzying.
-She was born into an eccentric showbiz family as Reatha Dale Watson, in Yakima Washington, although she would claim to be from Virgina — lie numero uno — and took the vaudeville stage name, “Billy Devore”.
-In 1911, her family moved to Los Angeles, and she started working the burlesque circuit, hitting the town with her sister, Violet, and making a name for herself in small roles.
+The story of that woman’s creation is dizzying.
+La Marr was born into an eccentric showbiz family as Reatha Dale Watson, in Yakima Washington, in 1896, although she would claim to be from Virgina — lie numero uno (she later took the vaudeville stage name, “Billy Devore”).
+In 1911, her family moved to Los Angeles, and she started working the burlesque circuit, making a name for herself in smaller movie roles, and hitting the town with her sister, Violet to get up to mischief.
 But in the blink of an eye, that mischief got deadly.

-The girls took a road-trip to Santa Barbara with a guy named C.C.
-Boxley, who, Barbara would later tell a judge, didn’t have any intention of bringing them back to LA.
-It was only when the police put out a warrant for Boxley’s arrest on account of kidnapping that he released the girls, whose story had fascinated the tabloids.
-Maybe that’s why Barbara began embellishing her life story, telling the press she was adopted when she returned to LA, and announced that she was the widow of a mysterious rancher who’d supposedly spotted her on horseback, and married her in Mexico.
+The girls took a road-trip to Santa Barbara with C.C.
+Boxley, a man who, Barbara would later tell a judge, didn’t have any intention of bringing them back to LA.
+It was only when the police put out a warrant for Boxley’s arrest on account of kidnapping that the women were released.
+The tabloids instantly devoured the story, and Barbara’s knee-jerk reaction was to unfurl a series of fantastic details about her personal life; upon returning to LA, she told the press she was adopted, and the widow of a mysterious Mexico-based rancher.
+Whether or not that’s true is kind of anyone’s guess.

 Her next husband was Max, an adventurer who died from a blood clot.
 Then there was a dancer named Philip, but he was incarcerated at San Quentin for passing bad checks.
 After Philip there was Ben (dancer number two) whose alcoholism led to their divorce, and finally, there was the actor Jack Daugherty, who La Marr stayed with until her death — but we digress.
-And in any case, having a husband was never La Marr’s goal.
+And in any case, marrying was never La Marr’s priority.
 “I am sick of men,” she said, “the admiration of men.
-The so-called love of men”.
-She preferred to spend her time writing for the silver screen…
+The so-called love of men.”
+She preferred to spend her time acting on, and writing for, the silver screen…

-It was when she was living in New York City with Ben that she started writing screenplays for Fox Studios under the name “Folly Lyell”.
+It was when she was living in New York City with Ben that she started writing screenplays for Fox Studios under the name “Folly Lyell.”
 Most were autobiographical, and they sold like hotcakes.
-At her peak, Barbara was earning over $10,000 as a writer.
-She even had dreams of breaking into poetry, but her next run-in with the police set her on quite a different path.
+At her peak, Barbara was earning over $10,000 as a writer, and even had dreams of breaking into poetry — but her next run-in with the police set her on quite a different trajectory.

 Thus, “Barbara La Marr” was born.
 Her first big role was as Douglas Fairbanks’ femme fatale in a film called The Nut (1921), and she went on to star in a series of silent dramas like Souls for Sale (1923) and The White Moth (1924).